Neko-Box-Coder/ModC/Spec.md

 {
     *Node nodePtr = CreateNode();
     ...
-    FreeNode(null);     //FreeNode is called, promised is fullfiled but nodePtr is now dangling...
+    FreeNode(null);     //FreeNode is called, promised is fulfilled but nodePtr is now dangling...
 }
 ```